 A few examples of market participants who can benefit from these hedging tools include:

-The LME Cobalt (Fastmarkets MB) contract will be available to trade 24 hours a day across the LME’s telephone market and from 1:00-19:00 London time on LMEselect, the LME’s electronic market.
+The LME Cobalt (Fastmarkets MB) contract will be available to trade 24 hours a day across the LME’s telephone market and from 1 p.m. to 7 p.m.
+London time on LMEselect, the LME’s electronic market.

 AM: What liquidity can we expect?

-As observed in similar markets, we expect to see the majority of initial liquidity on the telephone market.
-However, over time we hope to see an increase in the amount of physical players benefiting from the contract and contributing towards an increase in on-screen liquidity and deep order book – providing the transparency and exposure that market participants require.
+As observed in similar markets, we expect to see most initial liquidity on the telephone market.
+However, over time we hope to see an increase in the amount of physical players benefiting from the contract and contributing towards an increase in on-screen liquidity and deep-order book — providing the transparency and exposure that market participants require.

 For more information about the LME’s cobalt offering, please contact one of out team members at firstname.lastname@example.org.

-— Anthony Milewski is chairman and CEO of Cobalt 27 Capital Corp., which has a portfolio of cobalt and nickel streams and royalties as well as a stockpile of physical cobalt.
+— Anthony Milewski is chairman and CEO of Cobalt 27 Capital Corp., which has a cobalt and nickel stream and royalty portfolio as a stockpile of physical cobalt.
 Visit www.cobalt27.com for more information.